 - Slows down aging and increases healthspan

-If we take a closer look at what you can drink during intermittent fasting, autophagy is the yardstick.
+If we look closely at what you can drink during intermittent fasting, autophagy is the yardstick.

 Since the nutrient sensors relevant to autophagy include insulin, it covers all mechanisms that can break your fast.